Behavior and Mindset

 Mindset: Our Driving Force

 Birkman VP of Product and Innovation, Amy Shepley, wrote an article in our customer resource center that inspired this blog.
 In this piece, Amy explains how our perceptual architecture is driven by the interactions between our desires and our responses to our environment.
 From this point of view, the confrontation of reality against our mindset—our unique beliefs of how the world should be and how we fit into it— can produce stress.
-Exploring mindset allows us to go deeper into our individual behaviors and explore the complex interplay of our perceptions of the world and our role within it.
+Exploring mindset, especially our personality growth mindset allows us to go deeper into our individual behaviors and explore the complex interplay of our perceptions of the world and our role within it.

 Our mindset rarely creates problems when we are alone.
 On our own, we can view the world through our unique perceptual filter and assume our thoughts are correct and more-or-less shared by others.
 However, the addition of one or more people introduces complexity because our mindset is now confronted by the differing ideas and views of another human.
 We know these differences are expected.
 Birkman personality assessment data shows that no two individuals share the exact same perceptions and behavioral profile.
 And since a life of isolation is not how most people desire to live, we must learn to navigate, manage, and most importantly, leverage, varying mindsets to maximize the insights we use when we make decisions and create output at work, and in life.
 To accomplish this openness to varying, deeply held, and conflicting viewpoints requires an environment of psychological safety, which is why it makes sense that 89% of adults say it’s essential for business leaders to create safe and respectful workplaces.